damek/cs336-assignment2-systems/cs336_systems/outputs/attention_benchmark.md

 |      4096 |  14.0086   |  14.5374   |  14.8003   |  15.5428   |
 |      8192 |  55.1659   |  55.9166   |  57.206    |  60.044    |
 |     16384 | 220.459    | 222.943    | 228.148    | 240.959    |

+## Memory Usage

+> Do the accounting for the memory usage of attention in one of the
+> smallest configurations you find that runs out of memory (you can use the equations for memory
+> usage of Transformers from Assignment 1).
+How does the memory saved for backward change
+> with the sequence length?

+We had no OOM errors, so we'll just use the largest configuration that ran.

+Our forward pass saves the activations (probs and logits).
+This is in the table under `saved_activations_MiB`.
+This amounts to 2* B * L^2 * 4 bytes. = 2* 8 * 16384^2 * 4 bytes = 17,179,869,184 bytes = 16,384 MiB, which closely matches the table.

+> What would you do to eliminate this memory cost?

+Flash attention, duh.